-(a) Section 3B.03(a) of the i-STT Disclosure Letter sets forth: (i) the name of each corporation, partnership, limited liability company, joint venture or other entity in which i-STT has, directly or indirectly, an equity interest representing 50% or more of the capital stock thereof or other equity interests therein (individually, a "i-STT Subsidiary" and, collectively, the "i-STT Subsidiaries"); (ii) the number and type of outstanding equity securities of each i-STT Subsidiary and a list of the holders thereof; (iii) the jurisdiction of organization of each i-STT Subsidiary; (iv) the name of the officers and directors of each i-STT Subsidiary; and (v) the jurisdictions in which each i-STT Subsidiary is qualified or holds licenses to do business as a foreign corporation.

-(b) Each i-STT Subsidiary is a corporation duly organized, validly existing and in good standing under the laws of the jurisdiction of its incorporation.
+- (a) Section 3B.03(a) of the i-STT Disclosure Letter sets forth: (i) the name of each corporation, partnership, limited liability company, joint venture or other entity in which i-STT has, directly or indirectly, an equity interest representing 50% or more of the capital stock thereof or other equity interests therein (individually, a "i-STT Subsidiary" and, collectively, the "i-STT Subsidiaries"); (ii) the number and type of outstanding equity securities of each i-STT Subsidiary and a list of the holders thereof; (iii) the jurisdiction of organization of each i-STT Subsidiary; (iv) the name of the officers and directors of each i-STT Subsidiary; and (v) the jurisdictions in which each i-STT Subsidiary is qualified or holds licenses to do business as a foreign corporation. - (b) Each i-STT Subsidiary is a corporation duly organized, validly existing and in good standing under the laws of the jurisdiction of its incorporation.
 Each i-STT Subsidiary is duly qualified or licensed to conduct business and is in good standing under the laws of each jurisdiction in which the nature of its business or the ownership or leasing of its properties requires such qualification or licensing, except where the failure to be so qualified, licensed or in good standing has not had, and could not reasonably be expected to have, individually or in the aggregate, a i-STT Material Adverse Effect.
 Each i-STT Subsidiary has all requisite power and authority to carry on its business as it is now being conducted and as currently proposed to be conducted and to own, lease and otherwise use the assets and properties owned and used by it. i-STT has delivered to the Parent and Pihana complete and accurate copies of the charter, bylaws or other organizational documents of each i-STT Subsidiary.
-No i-STT Subsidiary is in default under or in violation of any provision of its charter, bylaws or other organizational documents.
-All of the issued and outstanding shares of capital stock of each i-STT Subsidiary are duly authorized, validly issued, fully paid, nonassesable and free of preemptive rights.
-All shares of each i-STT Subsidiary are held of record or owned beneficially by either i-STT or another i-STT Subsidiary and are held or owned free and clear of any restriction on transfer (other than restrictions under applicable securities laws), claim, security interest, option, warrant, right, lien, call, commitment, equity or demand.
+No i-STT Subsidiary is in default under or in violation of any provision of its charter, bylaws or other organizational documents of each i-STT Subsidiary are feel of record or owned beneficially by either i-STT or another i-STT Subsidiary and are held or owned free and clear of any restriction on transfer (other than restrictions under applicable securities laws), claim, security interest, option, warrant, right, lien, call, commitment, equity or demand.
 There are no outstanding or authorized options, warrants, rights, agreements or commitments to which i-STT or any i-STT Subsidiary is a party or which are binding on any of them providing for the issuance, disposition or acquisition of any capital stock of any i-STT Subsidiary.
-There are no outstanding stock appreciation, phantom stock or similar rights with respect to any i-STT Subsidiar

-(c) i-STT does not control, directly or indirectly, or have any direct or indirect equity participation or similar interest in any corporation, partnership, limited liability company, joint venture, trust or other business association which is not a i-STT Subsidiary.
+There are no outstandings with respect to the voting of any capital stock of any i-STT Subsidiary. - (c) i-STT does not control, directly or indirectly, or have any direct or indirect equity participation or similar interest in any corporation, partnership, limited liability company, joint venture, trust or other business association which is not a i-STT Subsidiary.
 There are no contractual obligations of i-STT to provide funds to, or make any investment in (whether in the form of a loan, capital contribution or otherwise), any other person, other than as contemplated by this Agreement and the Securities Purchase Agreement (as defined in Section 7.01(g)(iv)).